Working at height in Dover

 Service profile across Dover

-Across the historic core of Dover, the typical service mix is eyebolt pull testing to BS EN 795 Type A, abseil anchor six-monthly inspection to BS 8610 where rope access work is active on the facade, and the specification work needed to install new anchors that respect listed-building consent and conservation-area requirements.
-Where remediation is identified at inspection we quote fixed-price and complete the works with the same engineers who carried out the inspection — no subcontracted hand-offs, no scope gaps in the chain.
-New install where required is engineered against the building’s structural fixing capacity, certified on completion, and entered into the next 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).
+Dover’s industries pull the service mix in two directions.
+On the operational side — the Port of Dover’s ferry, cruise and freight buildings and the freight-adjacent units at White Cliffs Business Park — the recurring work is mansafe cable-line and guardrail testing on long warehouse and terminal roofs, davit-base examination on facade access systems, and PPE inspection, all run on tighter cycles because of marine-air corrosion and high-cycle use.
+On the heritage and town-centre side, around Dover Castle and the listed core, the work is eyebolt pull testing to BS EN 795 Type A and abseil-anchor six-monthly inspection to BS 8610 where rope access is active, plus the specification needed to fit new anchors within listed-building consent and conservation-area limits.
+The healthcare and council estate adds steady documentation work, pulling anchors fitted over the years by different contractors back into one record.
+Where remediation is identified we quote fixed-price and complete it with the same engineers who carried out the survey — no subcontracted hand-offs.
+New install is engineered against the building’s structural fixing capacity, certified on completion, and entered into the 12-month recertification cycle (or six-monthly for davit, abseil, and other higher-consequence systems).

 Travel, scheduling, and responsiveness